Documentation for the revitalisation of N|uu

 Collection history

-The data for this collection was collected from 2012-2016 as part of a project undertaken by members of the Centre for African Language Diversity (CALDi) at the University of Cape Town.
+The data for this collection was collected between 2012 and 2016 as part of a project undertaken by members of the Centre for African Language Diversity (CALDi) at the University of Cape Town.
 The two principal investigators of this project were Sheena Shah and Matthias Brenzinger.

 Acknowledgement and citation